Agawam, Massachusetts: Library

 The Agawam Free Public Library was established in 1891.
 The first libraries were rooms in the Agawam and Feeding Hills town halls and the Mittenague School in North Agawam.
 After a 1904 fire destroyed the Mittenague School and all the books in it, Fred P. Halladay donated land and buildings in North Agawam to use as a library.
 In 1925, Minerva Porter Davis donated a building in Agawam Center to serve as the library in that section of town, replacing the Agawam Town Hall rooms.

 The Feeding Hills branch moved to a building across the street from the Feeding Hills town hall when that structure was removed to make way for Granger school.
-In 1978 the libraries were consolidated in a new building adjacent to the High School on Cooper St.
+In 1978 the libraries were consolidated in a new building adjacent to the High School on Cooper Street.

 In fiscal year 2008, the city of Agawam spent 1.39% ($923,113) of its budget on its public library—some $32 per person.